irislib/faq/README.md

 ### Undo and delete
 In the note menu, there’s a delete option for notes.
 It’s up to relays and other clients to respect it so consider it more as a wish than anything else.
 Hidden or ignored is not deleted.
 This is how nostr protocol works.
 Unboosting and unliking work the same way (not available yet).

+## View as

+Iris allows you to view other accounts with their public key (a nostr protocol feature) if you're using a browser extension login.
+Visit the user's profile and open the user's profile menu and select the "[View as...](https://iris.to/post/note19nlkcm50kv4jfujhnprrgwa0m07s0wj7gqh663pu87sfgytgs6jqu32st4)" option.

 ### Webtorrent magnet links
 Notes preview and play Magnet webtorrent media links (may not work on mobile devices).

 ## Lightning

 ### Lightning address
-`lightning:iris@getalby.com` format is supported.
+`lightning:iristoapp@getalby.com` format is supported.
 Add your lightning wallet in the edit profile section.

 ### Receiving lightning
-Issue a Lightning invoice or you can also use `lightning:iris@getalby.com` format.
+Issue a Lightning invoice or you can also use `lightning:iristoapp@getalby.com`format.

 ### Zapping
 Your mobile wallet needs to be registered on the device for the link to be recognised when you click it.

 Lightning wallets are starting to implement the zapping feature.
 You could try www.walletofsatoshi.com for mobile or https://getalby.com for desktop, for example.
+The technical term is [NIP-57](https://github.com/nostr-protocol/nips/blob/master/57.md).

-Currently, The ⚡️ is a lightning: link to the user's address.
+Currently, The ⚡️ is a lightning: link to the user's address ([see how it works](https://iris.to/post/note10uvvg0drlevur3y3cy6xgncwyg7ww28222yrkpfjy6kcc9w9d72qjnn5qp)).
 There is no listing of zaps yet.

 ## Privacy and security